Bleuje/off-mesh-things/README.md

 This code uses C++11 features
 ### meshlab-scriptmaker
-Script maker to convert FAUST registrations from .ply to .off using MeshLab
+Script maker in C++ to convert FAUST registrations from .ply to .off using MeshLab